Decoding convolutional codes over finite rings. A linear dynamical systems approach: The decoding algorithm

 is the unique coset leader in its coset (see \ref{sec:block}).
 So far, we have correctly computed the input vectors ($u$'s) from $t=\tau$ to $t=\tau+l+\Theta$ and the output vectors ($y$'s) from $t=\tau+l+1$ to $\tau+l+\Theta$, and we can use the equations (\ref{eqslinearsys}) to compute the remaining outputs from $t=\tau$ to $t=\tau+l$ so the decoding is complete.

 In general, above assumptions 5) and 6) might not hold so the decoding process may give no output or may give an error.
 However, under certain mild assumptions the algorithm ensures that we get the correct output.
 In fact, \cite[Theorem 3.4]{decodingros} can be stated exactly in the same terms for observable convolutional codes with the PDP over $\zpr$. \begin{theorem} Let $\mathcal{C}\subset\zprz^{n}$ be an $(n,k)$ observable PDP convolutional code, and $\Sigma=(A,B,C,D)$ a minimal I/S/O representation of $\mathcal{C}$.
-Let $T>\Theta$ be natural numbers such that \begin{enumerate} \item $A$ is invertible. \item $\Phi_{T}(A,B)$ is surjective. \item $\Psi_{\Theta}(A,C)$ is injective. \end{enumerate} Then, if we receive a message
+Let $T>\Theta$ be natural numbers such that \begin{enumerate} \item $A$ is invertible. \item $\Phi_{T}(\Sigma)$ is surjective and the code $\Ker(\Phi_{l}(\Sigma))$ has distance $d_1$. \item $\Psi_{\Theta}(\Sigma)$ is injective and the code $\im(\Psi_{\Theta}(\Sigma))$ has distance $d_2$. \end{enumerate} Then, if we receive a message

 such that, for any $\tau\geq 0$, the weight of the errors in the time-window $[\tau,\tau+T-1]$ is bounded by